Nizarel/KOMultiAgents/DEPLOYMENT_SETUP.md

 # GitHub Actions Deployment Setup Guide

-This guide helps you set up the required Azure credentials and permissions for the GitHub Actions workflow to deploy your applications to Azure Container Apps.
+This guide helps you set up the required Azure credentials and permissions for the GitHub Actions workflow to deploy your applications to Azure Container Apps using Managed Identity authentication.

 ## Prerequisites